 Technical Lead

-- Hired onto a new team to create a leading-edge shop-floor control system using object-oriented tools and techniques to integrate manufacturing line robots and test systems, enabling Internet-based centralized dashboard monitoring.
+- Helped create a new team to develop a leading-edge shop-floor control system using object-oriented tools and techniques to integrate manufacturing line robots and test systems, enabling Internet-based centralized dashboard monitoring.

 - Applied artificial intelligence techniques to detect defects more quickly, and utilized object-oriented models for faster manufacturing process changes.